pgRouting/pgvroom/doc/general/experimental.rst

     - May lack documentation.
     - Documentation if any might need to be rewritten.
     - Documentation examples might need to be automatically generated.
-    - Might need a lot of feedback from the comunity.
+    - Might need a lot of feedback from the community.
     - Might depend on a proposed function of vrpRouting
     - Might depend on a deprecated function of vrpRouting